fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Are utility classes in css just a way to cut designers out?

 > I have a subscriber question, what topics were the most difficult for you to wrap your head around when you were just starting and do you have any now

 > Fredrik, I have a question.
 I study CS and I have seen that passing exams are only about doing some stupid and boring coding exercises and I watched many videos about programming job interviews and they also rely on those stupid and boring coding exercies.
 If I would make a game or a website myself,  I wouldn't even need that knowledge, and never use those techniques.
 I thought programming was about creating something...
 Is this really what you are doing at job?
 Some boring coding tasks like for example making some loop or BubbleSorting... and arranging arrays ?
 I thought I would be free to make my own things... to create something...
 Did I get everything wrong?